sikvelsigma/ANSYS-WB-Batch-Script/README.md

 3. *ExcelFileReader.py*
 4. *CSVTable.py*

-Ansys Workbench comes with IronPython so to run it from batch mode we only need to write a python script, which will control the flow of our project (*run_script.py* as an example here) and a *.bat* file (*run2.bat* as an example here).
+Ansys Workbench comes with IronPython 2.7 so to run it from batch mode we only need to write a python script, which will control the flow of the project (*run_script.py* as an example here) and a *.bat* file (*run2.bat* as an example here).

 - Module *WBInterface.py* is the main module which contains a class with all the useful workbench commands.
 I tried to document it as much as I could.
 This module is absolutely essential to have.

-- Module *Logger.py* contains a class which will create a log file in our project directory and write the flow of our project to it.
+- Module *Logger.py* contains a class which will create a log file in the project directory and write the flow of the project to it.
 This module is absolutely essential to have.

 - Module *ExcelFileReader.py* is an adapter class to the COM Excel API.
 Can be used to read tables from excel files.
-Not essential.
 This module can also be used as a stand-alone with IronPython to read data from Excel.
 You have to have Excel installed on your machine.
+Not essential

 - Module *CSVTable.py* lets us easily import csv file to a list/dict.
 Not essential.

 ## How to use
-First of all, this is all made with running it on a remote machine in mind, when you don't have an ability to install additional software or open apps, but have access to a file system.
-Second of all, in my work I use a specialised hierarchical software which does not support making changes to already existing files, so there is a need to be able to import modules by their modified names (like *WBInterface_100.py* for example).
-That is why there is this weird system with **exac()** commands implemented to input all those modules.
+First of all, this was all made with running it on a remote machine in mind, when you don't have an ability to install additional software or open apps, but have access to a file system.
+Second of all, in my work I use a specialised hierarchical software which does not support making changes to already existing files, so there was a need to be able to import modules by their modified names (like *WBInterface_100.py* for example).
+That's why there's this weird system with **exac()** commands implemented to input everything correctly.
 So, the simplest way to use all of this would be:

-1. Drop all the files in the same folder where your ANSYS WB archive/project currently resides
+1. Drop modules *WBInterface.py* and *Logger.py* into the same folder where your ANSYS WB archive/project currently resides
+2. Drop *run_script.py* and *run2.bat* there also.
-2. Configure *.bat* file for your machine and run it.
+3. Configure *.bat* file for your machine and run it.

 That's it!
 Easy and simple as I intended.
-The script will automatically try to find *.wbpz* file and open it.
-Failing that it will try to find a *.wbpj* file.
-After the project is opened, it will try to issue a global Update command for all DPs (Design Points) present.
-You don't need to delete methods that try to input parameters since they won't raise an error if they don't find anything, but it will be logged to a log file.
+The script will automatically try to find *.wbpz* file and open it or, failing that, it will try to find a *.wbpj* file.
+After the project was opened, the script will try to issue a global Update command for all DPs (Design Points) present in the project.
+Note: You don't need to delete anything from *run_script.py* since methods won't raise errors if they don't find anything, but it will be logged to a log file.

 ## Additional functionality
 You can also input/output WB parameters with multiple DPs which will managed automatically.
 All you need to do is to create 2 csv files: